sjp/sjp-site/README.md

 This is the current state of the content hosted at [my personal website](http://sjp.co.nz/).

-The current structure (of importance) the site is as follows:
+The current structure (of importance) of the site is as follows:

 * `content`: This folder holds all files that end up appearing on the site.
 This includes binary files and files that are given `published: false` that will not be processed.